MASPlanes/MASPlanes/docs/Tutorial.rst

 auctions mechanism is pretty simple, and can be explained in three simple
 steps:

 1. Each plane opens an auction for each of its current tasks.

 2. Upon receiving an auction anouncement, a plane replies with a *bid*, specifying the cost to fulfill that task (its current distance from the task).

-3. Finally, the auctioneer collects all the bids for each of its tasks, and reallocates each task to the best bid (the one with lowest cost)
+3. The auctioneer collects all the bids for each of its tasks, and reallocates each task to the best bid (the one with lowest cost).

+4. Finally, planes receive whatever tasks have been newly allocated to them, and the task allocation procedure is complete.

 At the end of this simple procedure, each task will be assigned to the plane that is currently nearest.
 In this particular case, this means that on the new